-The total value of assets in the Company's Solvency II balance sheet at 31 December 2016 was £161,071m.
-An analysis of the Solvency II balance sheet by type of asset is provided in QRT S.02.01.02 Balance sheet, a copy of which is included in Appendix 2.
+The total value of assets in the Company's Solvency II balance sheet at 31 December 2017 was £161,214m.
+An analysis of the Solvency II balance sheet by type of asset is provided in QRT S.02.01.02 Balance sheet, a copy of which is included in Appendix 1.

-Solvency II regulations require that assets of insurers be valued on a basis that reflects their fair value, described as an 'economic valuation'.
-The valuation basis adopted should, as far as possible, be consistent with IFRS.
+Solvency II rules require that assets of insurers be valued on a basis that reflects their fair value, described as an 'economic valuation'.

-The following table gives the valuation bases used at 31 December 2016, along with a comparison between Solvency II and IFRS statutory accounts values.
+The following table gives the valuation bases used at 31 December 2017, along with a comparison between Solvency II and IFRS statutory accounts values.
+There are no material differences in the valuation adjustments compared to the prior year.
 The IFRS statutory accounts values below reflect the IFRS statutory accounting values using Solvency II balance sheet presentation as set out earlier in the introduction to Section D.